INKA CC300

 The INKA CC300, also known in the Philippines as the PNR 9000 Class, is a multipurpose Diesel-hydraulic locomotive owned by Directorate General of Railways and built by Indonesian state-owned rolling stock manufacturer PT INKA.
-Launched in 2013, it is the first railway locomotive wholly produced by Indonesia and the first locomotive exported by Indonesia to another country, when the Philippine National Railways (PNR) received its first set of INKA CC300 locomotives in December 2020.
+Launched in 2013, it is the first mainline locomotive wholly produced by Indonesia and the first locomotive exported by Indonesia to another country, when the Philippine National Railways (PNR) received its first set of INKA CC300 locomotives in December 2020.

 History

 For decades, Kereta Api Indonesia (KAI), Indonesia's state-owned railway company, has operated trains throughout the country using diesel and electric locomotives supplied by other countries.
 However, most of these locomotives were designed without consideration of Indonesia's tropical climate, and as such, these locomotives are vulnerable to flooding during the monsoon season.
 In 2009, KAI and Ministry of Transportation began cooperation for the development of a new locomotive that would be built in Indonesia and designed to withstand flooding on railway tracks.

 State-owned rolling stock manufacturer PT INKA was chosen as the manufacturer of the locomotives.
 The company spent around 20 billion rupiahs for each locomotive, with the Indonesian government contributing 30 billion rupiahs for the development cost.
 Three units of these locomotives were built in PT INKA's locomotive plant in Madiun, East Java, Indonesia.
 The locomotives were launched and unveiled to the public on 20 May 2013, coinciding with the National Awakening Day commemorations.